-The mission of the Center for Black Women’s Wellness is to improve the health and wellbeing of underserved Black women and their families.
-Flagship programs serve pregnant women and their infants, prevent teen pregnancy, coordinate low cost/no cost healthcare services including breast cancer treatment as well as support these families through an education program that fosters economic self-sufficiency for women.
+The Center for Black Women’s Wellness (CBWW)’s mission is to improve the health and well-being of underserved Black women and their families.
+Flagship programs serve pregnant women and their infants, prevent teen pregnancy, coordinate low-cost/no-cost healthcare services including breast cancer treatment, and support families through an education program to foster economic women’s self-sufficiency.

-Breaking Through Silos: How the Dream Big Technology Grant helps Center for Black Women’s Wellness
+Breaking through Silos: How the Dream Big Technology Grant Helps the Center for Black Women’s Wellness

-The Center began the shift to data-driven decision making two years ago.
-Initially, a performance measurement assessment conducted by TechBridge indicated that it took six Family Support Workers 114.5 hours to complete their reports.
-This example from one project highlights the high human resource costs associated with having such inefficient ways to track their data.
-A reduction in the time it takes for the staff to capture and enter data would enhance their ability to fulfill our mission.
-For instance, reducing reporting time for Family Support Workers would give them more time to provide high quality home visitation case management services for pregnant and postpartum women.
+The Center began the shift to data-driven decision-making .
+Initially, a performance measurement assessment that we conducted indicated that it took six Family Support Workers 114.5 hours to complete their reports.
+This example from one project highlights the high human resource costs associated with having such inefficient data tracking.
+A reduction in the time it takes for the staff to capture and enter data would enhance their ability to fulfill their mission.
+For instance, reducing reporting time for Family Support Workers would give them more time to provide high-quality home visitation case management services for pregnant and postpartum women.

-Along with the health and wellness programs for the underserved, CBWW‘s Women’s Economic Self Sufficiency Program (WESSP) is a micro-enterprise development initiative used as a strategy to increase the opportunity for women to become self employed by starting and operating a micro-business.
-The program serves primarily low-to-moderate income women by providing them with financial literacy, life skills, business development and technical assistance.
-To learn more, visit https://www.cbww.org/wessp
+Along with the health and wellness programs for the underserved, CBWW‘s Women’s Economic Self Sufficiency Program (WESSP) is a micro-enterprise development initiative to increase the opportunity for women to become self-employed by starting and operating a micro-business.
+The program serves primarily low-to-moderate-income women by providing them with financial literacy, life skills, business development, and technical assistance.
+Learn more at cbww.org.